strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 For applications that require durable message delivery, you can increase the level of control over consumers when committing offsets to minimize the risk of data being lost or duplicated.

-Kafka's _auto-commit mechanism_ is pretty convenient (and sometimes suitable).
-When enabled, consumers commit the offsets of messages automatically.
+Kafka's _auto-commit mechanism_ is pretty convenient (and sometimes suitable, depending on the use case).
+When enabled, consumers commit the offsets of messages automatically every `auto.commit.interval.ms` milliseconds.
 But convenience, as always, has a price.
 By allowing your consumer to commit offsets, you are introducing a risk of data loss and duplication.
-Why?
-Quite easily as it happens.
-You see, the auto-commit can _only_ avoid data loss if all messages are processed before the next poll of the broker or the consumer closes.
-Using the auto-commit, the consumer will commit offsets received from the broker at 5000ms intervals.
-In that time, the inherent constraints of auto-committing might lead to:

-* _Data loss_ when the consumer has fetched and handled a number of messages, but the system crashes with processed messages still in the consumer buffer
-* _Data duplication_ on another consumer instance, after rebalancing, when the system crashes whilst processing the messages, but before performing the auto-commit
+* **Data loss**
+If your application commits an offset, and then crashes before all the messages up to that offset have actually been processed, those messages won't get processed when the application is restarted.
+* **Data duplication**
+If your application has processed all the messages, and then crashes before the offset is committed automatically, the last offset is used when the application restarts and you'll process those messages again.

 If this potential situation leaves you slightly concerned, what can you do about it?
 First of all, you can use the `auto.commit.interval.ms` property to decrease those worrying intervals between commits.
 But this will not completely eliminate the chance that messages are lost or duplicated.